 He'd never wept in front of her this way, but now...now it felt like she was the only one he could weep with.

 "You didn't let him die."
-She kissed his face, over and over, as if trying to kiss his tears away, but it was futile because he seemed to have a never-ending supply.
+She kissed him, over and over, as if trying to kiss his tears away, but it was futile because he seemed to have a never-ending supply.
 "I did let my father die, Hawkeye.
 I...helped him die."

 It took a minute for what she'd said to register.
 Then he pulled away and met her eyes.